WebDevStudios/custom-post-type-ui/readme.txt

 5. Help/support screen.

 == Changelog ==

+= 1.13.2 - 2022-11-29 =
+* Fixed: Removed forcing of underscores in place of dashes for taxonomy slugs.
+Yay!
+* Updated: tested up to WP 6.1.1
+* Updated: Documentation links in wordpress.org FAQ section.

 = 1.13.1 - 2022-09-08 =
 * Fixed: Various issues caused by a misplaced output for `ob_get_clean()` outside of function.